xamarin/xamarin-macios/docs/website/mtouch-errors.md

 <h3><a name="MT4133"/>MT4133  Cannot construct an instance of the type '*' from Objective-C because the type is generic.
 [Runtime exception]</h3>

 <h3><a name="MT4134"/>MT4134  Your application is using the '*' framework, which isn't included in the iOS SDK you're using to build your app (this framework was introduced in iOS *, while you're building with the iOS * SDK.)
-This configuration is only supported with the legacy registrar (pass --registrar:legacy as an additional mtouch argument in your project's iOS Build option to select).
-Alternatively select a newer SDK in your app's iOS Build options.</h3>
+Please select a newer SDK in your app's iOS Build options.</h3>

 <h3><a name="MT4135"/>MT4135  The member '*.*' has an Export attribute that doesn't specify a selector.
 A selector is required.</h3>